Monthly Archives: November 2010

 LUBA Ruling Re-Affirms Historic Design Review Process

-Thanks to Fred Leeson for sharing this fantastic news.
-Preservationists are heartened by a recent Oregon Land Use Board of Appeals ruling that said owners of a building in the Alphabet Historic District of Northwest Portland could not replace wood … Continue reading
+Preservationists are heartened by a recent Oregon Land Use Board of Appeals ruling that said owners of a building in the Alphabet Historic District of Northwest Portland could not replace wood windows with new vinyl substitutes without going through historic design review.

 1 Comment